Call for Edna's Law and a public inquiry into whistle-blowing

 Background details and examples:

-Edna's Law is based on evidence from 1500 whistle-blowers, given to Compassion In Care This has now increased to over 5000 who all confirm the need for this law.
-The evidence has been given to many Government ministers and all MPs in the 2015 Parliament.
+Edna's Law is based on evidence from the first 1500 whistle-blowers who contacted Compassion In Care This has now increased to over 7000 who all confirm the need for this law.
+The evidence has already been given to many Government ministers and MPs.
+Please ask your MP about Edna's Law.

 He is just one of many wrongdoers who have never been held accountable for their actions and now hold senior positions - this is at the root of why whistleblowers are still victimised or ignored, because wrongdoers like Des Kelly escape accountability.